vinmor12/chatbot_gpt_app/README.md

   ```
   openvino_env\Scripts\activate
   ```
-+ install prerequisites if you don't have them
++ install the prerequisites if you don't have them
   you need to install the following modules (if you don't have them)
   ```
   pip install gradio